To repeal the Federal estate and gift taxes.

 Length: 2 pages

-This bill was introduced on January 4, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 4, 2013, in a previous session of Congress, but it did not receive a vote.

 Aug 2, 2012